yoshida-lab/PolSter/README.md

 ## Reference

-[1] Sigova AA, Mullen AC, Molinie B, Gupta S et al. Divergent transcription of long noncoding RNA/mRNA gene pairs in embryonic stem cells. *Proc Natl Acad Sci U S A*, 2013 Feb 19;110(8):2876-81.
-PMID: 23382218
+[1] Sigova AA, Mullen AC, Molinie B, Gupta S et al., Divergent transcription of long noncoding RNA/mRNA gene pairs in embryonic stem cells., *Proc Natl Acad Sci U S A*, 2013 Feb 19;110(8):2876-81., PMID: 23382218

 ## Credit

 If you use the in your work, please cite:

-Yumi Kawamura, Shinsuke Koyama, and Ryo Yoshida.
-"Statistical inference of the rate of RNA polymerase II elongation by total RNA sequencing.", *Bioinformatics*, 2018, *in preparation*.
+Yumi Kawamura, Shinsuke Koyama, and Ryo Yoshida., Statistical inference of the rate of RNA polymerase II elongation by total RNA sequencing., *Bioinformatics*, 2018, *in preparation*.